frontyard/cordova-plugin-exoplayer/README.md

 Please send us links to your cool projects made with this plugin so we can include them on this page!

+## Changes in version 2.5.1
+- Added boolean options `hidePosition` and `hideDuration`.
+When playing dvr content thise numbers are relative to current time and very confusing to users.
+Adding ability to hide the numbers until better solution can be found.
+- Added `autoPlay` (defaults to true) to allow user not to play the stream automatically.
+Must call `play` explicitly.

 ## Changes in version 2.5.0
 - Removed configuration element `skipTime` and replaced it with separate `forwardTime` and `rewindTime`.
 - Sending `TIMELINE_EVENT` to Cordova with `periodDurationX` and `periodWindowPositionX` properties for duration and window position for each period (marked X) in the stream.